Translate the business need to problem prediction

 Placing tools into the hands of the right people makes a significant difference in the return on investment from data science investments.
 The struggle to get the right people involved manifests in two ways.

 The first scenario arises when a company has brilliant data scientists, but fails to transfer discoveries into production.
-The second scenario is a company that effectively delivers a product or service, but doesn’t have a data science team to engage.
+The second scenario is that a company delivers a product or service effectively, but doesn’t have a data science team to engage.

 By using advances in automation technology, it is now possible to directly enable those responsible for delivering value, to participate in the data science process.
-In the two years since it was demonstrated that automation technology can reach human performance levels, we’ve seen first-hand people that have never built predictive models solve real business problems using this new technology.
+In the two years since it was demonstrated that , we’ve seen first-hand people that have never built predictive models solve real business problems using this new technology.